Turkey turns to the organization of the Euro football after the final of the Champions League - ExBulletin

 Turkey had been trying to persuade UEFA of their hosting potential for so long that Erdoan had not yet been in the national office when in 2002 the first bid failed.
 It was a joint bid with Greece for Euro 2008.

-After 20 years of Erdoan as Turkish Prime Minister then President since 2014including several photo ops of him kicking a football, the construction project he oversaw would be key to any election victory at UEFA’s Swiss headquarters.
+After Erdoan’s 20 years as Turkey’s prime minister and then president since 2014, including several photo ops of him kicking a soccer ball, the construction project he oversaw would be key to any election victory in the Swiss seat of UEFA.

 We believe that Turkey’s 85 million people, the stadiums built in recent years and the investment in infrastructure are essential, Bykeki said in translated comments.